Affiliate links on Android Authority may earn us a commission. Learn more.

 - Example: *21*123-456-7890#.

 We can’t deny Google’s settings can be a bit confusing, and let’s not even mention the code system, which is even more convoluted.
 Some people might prefer a more organized and intuitive way to set up call forwarding on Android.
 Plenty of options exist in the Google Play Store, but we like the simplicity the app Easy Call Forwarding provides.

 One of the app’s main benefits is that you can set call forwarding more granularly.
 For example, you can configure different settings for each SIM card if you have a dual-SIM smartphone.
-You also get access to a nifty widget that allows you to quickly turn call forwarding on and off.
+You also get access to a nifty widget that lets you quickly turn call forwarding on and off.

-How to use Easy Call Forwarding
+How to use Easy Call Forwarding:

 - Download Easy Call Forwarding from the Google Play Store.